Nassar Nassar: Club career

+Nassar began his career with hometown club Salam Sour, before moving to cross-city rivals Tadamon Sour.
+In July 2014, Nassar joined Nabi Chit.

-In summer 2016, Nassar joined Ansar.
+In June 2016, Nassar joined Ansar.
 On 2 February 2019, his contract was renewed for three years.
 On 6 February, Nassar suffered an ACL injury during a match against Tripoli.
 He recovered in August.
 On 14 August 2021, Ansar renewed his contract for three years.
+On 10 May 2024, Ansar renewed his contract for three more years.

 International career

 Nassar's first international game for Lebanon came as a starter against Equatorial Guinea on 11 October 2016, playing the whole 90 minutes in a 0–0 home draw.
-In December 2018, Nassar Nassar was called up for the preliminary squad in view of the 2019 AFC Asian Cup.
+In December 2018, Nassar was called up for the preliminary squad in view of the 2019 AFC Asian Cup.
 However, he was forced to abandon the group early due to injury.
+In December 2023, Nassar was included in the Lebanese squad for the 2023 AFC Asian Cup.

+Style of play

+Mainly a right-back, Nassar can also play as a left-back or as a winger.
+He is known for his speed.

 Personal life

 Nassar's favourite club worldwide is Spanish side Real Madrid, while is favourite club in the Arab world is Jordanian club Al-Wehdat, due to being a fan of Jordanian coach Abdullah Abu Zema.